CodeSpaceHQ/AppliedAlgorithms/Guide/DynamicProgramming/Educational/Segmented Least Squares/README.md

 ```Python
     [[10, 9], [3, 4], [5, 6]]
 ```
-2. A constant _C_ which is the cost of adding a new segment.
+2. A constant _c_ which is the cost of adding a new segment to the optimal solution.

 ### Output Format

+- the total "cost" of the optimal solution (i.e. the sum of the costs of the segments), and
+- a visual graph depicting the points in _S_ and the segments in the optimal solution.

 ## Algorithm
 ### Overview